computer-science-engineering/learning-computer-science/src/EducativeIo/GrokkingTheSystemDesignInterview/02-SystemDesignProblems/WebCrawler/readme.md

   - We store only the fixed-size checksum and not the actual textual URL, to save space.
   - We can keep an in-memory cache of popular URLs on each host, shared by all worker threads.
 - **Storage needed:**
-  - Unique set containing checksums of all previously seen URLs
+  - Unique set containing checksums of all previously seen URLs.
-  - 15 B documents * 4 bytes (size of single checksum) = 60 GB
+  - `15 B documents * 4 bytes (size of single checksum) = 60 GB`
 - **Bloom filters for deduping?**
   - Bloom filters are a probabilistic data structure for set membership testing that may yield false positives.